willpatterson/HOPSTACK/README.rst

     "/datastring/`e`.fasta`"

-- Filter by filenames one substrings:
+- Filter by filenames or substrings:

 .. code-block:: sh